Edwin Barnes

 Edwin Ronald Barnes (6 February 1935 – 6 February 2019) was a British Roman Catholic priest and a former Church of England bishop.
 He was the Anglican Bishop of Richborough from 1995 to 2001 and was also formerly the president of the Church Union.

 Anglican ministry

 Barnes was educated at Plymouth College and Pembroke College, Oxford.

+He was made a deacon on Trinity Sunday 1960 (12 June) and ordained a priest the next Trinity Sunday (28 May 1961), both times by John Phillips, Anglican Bishop of Portsmouth, at Portsmouth Cathedral.
 He began his ministry with a curacy at St Mark's North End, Portsmouth.
 After this he held incumbencies at Farncombe and Hessle.
 In 1987 he became Principal of St Stephen's House, Oxford, an Anglican theological college.

-He was made a deacon on Trinity Sunday 1960 (12 June) and ordained a priest the next Trinity Sunday (28 May 1961), both times by John Phillips, Anglican Bishop of Portsmouth, at Portsmouth Cathedral.
-In 1995 he was chosen to be the first Bishop of Richborough, a provincial episcopal visitor in the Province of Canterbury, and consecrated a bishop at Westminster Abbey on 20 July 1995.
+In 1995, he was chosen to be the first Bishop of Richborough, a provincial episcopal visitor in the Province of Canterbury for traditionalists who reject the ordination of women as priests.
+He consecrated a bishop at Westminster Abbey on 20 July 1995.
 He retired in 2001.